devopsdays-kc/devopsdayskc-docs/docs/team-admin/squads-and-leads.md

 ## Logistics

-*This team will have someone devoted to each of these areas, and get help from anyone interested in helping*
+*This Squad will have someone devoted to each of these areas, and get help from anyone interested in helping*

 - Virtual experience, as required
 - Relations with the venue